ibm-cloud-docs/assistant/message-anatomy.md

 There are response types other than a text response that you can define.
 See [Responses](/docs/assistant?topic=assistant-dialog-overview#dialog-overview-responses) for more details.

 For more information about the `/message` API call, see the [API reference](https://{DomainName}/apidocs/assistant/assistant-v2){: external}.

+For information about how to refer to these message objects within a conversation, see [Expressions for accessing objects](/docs/assistant?topic=assistant-expression-language).

 ## Viewing API call details
 {: #message-anatomy-inspect-api}